-It is necessary to visit a doctor after the first aid to know the burn’s condition and avoid further complications.
-Read on.
+It is necessary to visit a doctor after the first aid to know the condition and gravity of the burn to avoid further complications.

 When To Seek Medical Care

-Chemical burns require medical care.
+Chemical burns will always require medical care.
 You must seek emergency medical support for severe cases.
 You may seek medical care if:

 - The affected person feels dizzy, turns pale, and experiences breathing issues.

-- The skin affected is larger than 3 inches.
+- The skin affected is larger than 3 x 3 inches in size.